department-of-veterans-affairs/health-apis-community-care-eligibility/README.md

 Live appointment wait times will be provided by the VistA Integration Adapter (VIA).
 (Integration with VIA is in-progress.)

+For more information about the end-to-end flow of information and interactions between systems/APIs, see the [sequence diagram](sequence-diagram.md).

 For more information about the deployment architecture in different environments, see the [architecture diagrams](architecture.md).